square/squalor/README.md

 # Squalor #

-Squalor is a library of SQL utilities for marshallilng and unmarshalling of model structs into table rows and programmatic construction of SQL statements.
+Squalor is a library of SQL utilities for marshalling and unmarshalling of model structs into table rows and programmatic construction of SQL statements.
 It is a combination of the functionality in ORM-like libraries such as